Rafqa Pietra Choboq Ar-Rayès: Illness

-Monastery of St. Joseph
+Monastery of Saint Joseph

-In 1897, the Lebanese Maronite Order decided to build a monastery of St. Joseph al Dahr in Jrabta, Batroun.
+In 1897, the Lebanese Maronite Order decided to build the Monastery of Saint Joseph al Dahr in Jrabta, Batroun.
 Rafqa was one of six nuns, led by Mother Ursula Doumit, who were sent to the new monastery.

-By 1899 she was completely blind and paralysed.
-She was confined to bed and used her time to knit socks.

-Near the end of her life, she was asked by Sister Ursula if she would like to see; Rafqa prayed to be able to see for an hour, and this prayer was answered.
+By 1899, she was completely blind and paralysed.
+She was confined to bed and spent her time knitting socks.
+Near the end of her life, she was asked by Mother Ursula if she would like to see; Rafqa prayed to be able to see for an hour, and this prayer was answered.

-On March 23, 1914, four minutes after receiving the Last Rites and the plenary indulgence, she died.
+On March 23, 1914, four minutes after receiving the Last Rites and the plenary indulgence, Rafqa died.
 Her body was buried in the monastery cemetery and was later transferred to the monastery chapel.